 - More than 7,400 national and community organizations support the program

-- Annual contributions of nearly $90 million in gifts and donations
+- Annual contributions of over $109 million in gifts and donations

-- Volunteers contributed a more than 10.7 million hours of service to Veterans in FY2016
+- Volunteers contributed a more than 4.4 million hours of service to Veterans in FY2020

-- VAVS volunteers are a priceless asset to America's Veterans and to VA
+- VA volunteers are a priceless asset to America’s Veterans and to VA

 You have two convenient ways:

 - Contact the Department of Veterans Affairs facility nearest you.
-Ask for Voluntary Service.
-Tell their staff of your interest in becoming a VAVS Volunteer.
+Ask for the CDCE (formerly Voluntary Service) office.
+Tell their staff of your interest in becoming a VA Volunteer.
 The staff will take care of everything else including your interview, orientation, and assignment!
 Locate the VA facility nearest you.

 - Fill out the Volunteer Now! form on our Volunteer or Donate page.
-Someone from your local VAVS office will contact you with additional information.
+Someone from your local CDCE office will contact you with additional information.

 810 Vermont Avenue NW